Crystabel-Isioma/Nutrition-Dataset-Cleaning-Preprocessing-in-Python/README.md

 The primary goal was to:

 1. Extract units correctly
-2. Clean and convert all values to floating-point numbers
+2. Clean and convert all values to floating point numbers
 3. Standardize column names
 4. Handle missing values
 5. Create a reproducible preprocessing pipeline
-6. Export a clean dataset ready for analysis or machine-learning tasks
+6. Export a clean dataset ready for analysis or machine learning tasks

 The final cleaned file is exported as: